fscworks/angular17/README.md

 - **New @-Syntax:** Discover the enhanced declarative power of the new `@` syntax in Angular 17.
 Stay up-to-date with the latest syntax improvements for more readable and maintainable code.

+- **Router Lazy Loading:** Learn how to implement router lazy loading to optimize your application's loading time.
+Lazy loading allows you to load modules only when they are requested, improving initial page load performance.

+- **Signals:** Explore the new signals feature in Angular 17, allowing you to easily manage and respond to events in your application.
+Learn how to use signals to create a more responsive and interactive user experience.

 Happy Testing! 🧡✨